 Through this there is also opportunity for investors that have previously come through a crisis and survived it.
 Yes, you have to put more down payment.
 Yes, the money will cost more than the securitized instruments that everyone had become comfortable with, but there is a large amount of liquidity and leverage available for experienced real estate investors to prosper in today’s new market.
 Be ready for lenders to be lending based on the AVV (after virus value), and this number can vary widely from investor to investor.

 Optimus Capital Inc. has been well equipped to mobilize, with our staff working from home but fully functional.
 Having gone through a major recession previously, we are well positioned, with the correct relationships, to continue to provide real estate investors with liquidity when it’s needed the most.

 Stay safe and secure, let’s pray everyone starts to realize what enemy we are facing as a people, and work together to get through this catastrophic event and restore some form of normalcy.
 This has been a huge lesson to many about what over-leverage can create, and how to always have a backup plan.

 About Max Boyko:

-Max has three beautiful daughters and enjoys coaching, reading, and seeing those around him flourish.
+Max has three beautiful daughters, a son and enjoys coaching, reading, and seeing those around him flourish.